Roger Steinke, Director of REACH Ministries

 A lifelong resident of Washington State, Pastor Berg has lived in Redmond, Lake Stevens, Pullman and now Kenmore.
 After graduating from Eastern Washington University and a short stint with a printing company he attended and graduated from Luther Seminary in St. Paul, Minnesota.
 With his wife Susan they have two adult children Micah and Hannah.

 Pastor Berg has served Ebenezer (Lake Stevens) and Trinity (Pullman) Lutheran Churches before accepting the call to serve FLC in 2010.
 His love of teaching and preaching fuel the ministries of FLC.
 The core of his theology is wrapped around the ideas that God is in the ordinary and that we are all called to serve in the very ordinary places of our lives.

 Pastor Berg is always available for conversation, just make an appointment!

 Kristin's accounting background prepared her for being the bookkeeper and office administrator at First Lutheran.
 Besides balancing the books and keeping things running smoothly at the office, Kris enjoys interacting with members and visitors in an informed way during the week.
 "The door is always open", she says with her trademark smile.

-Kristin and her husband, Ken are longtime members and active volunteers at First Lutheran Church.
+Kristin and her husband, Ken have 3 adult children, 3 grandchildren and are longtime members and active volunteers at First Lutheran Church.